AndySomogyi/sbmlsolver/docs/source/ApiReferenceManual/cls_RoadRunner.rst

 .. method:: RoadRunner.getIntegrator()
    :module: RoadRunner

    Returns the solver instance.
-See :class:`roadrunner.Solver`.
+See :cpp:class::cpp:class:`rr::roadrunner::Solver`.
    For more information on the possible settings, see :ref:`roadrunner-solver`.

 .. method:: RoadRunner.getIntegratorByName(name)
    :module: RoadRunner

    Returns the solver instance by given name.
-See :class:`roadrunner.Solver`.
+See :cpp:class:`rr::roadrunner::Solver`.
    For more information on the possible settings, see :ref:`roadrunner-solver`.

    :param str name: Name of the integrator